1 (646)263-4834; 1 (914)592-4058

 With this program, we achieve the following:

-Raise a new Crop of Storytellers: The more storytellers we have in the marginalized communities, the better we’re able to tell stories about the plight of the underrepresented and misrepresented with the purpose of galvanizing social change for underserved communities.
+Raise a new Crop of Storytellers: The more storytellers we have in the communities, the better we’re able to tell stories about the plight of the underrepresented and misrepresented with the purpose of galvanizing social change for underserved communities.